-In these first couple of weeks of a new job, it’s necessary to build a new schedule, which felt overwhelming until I remembered the three basic needs.
+In these first couple of weeks of a new job, it’s been necessary to build a new schedule, which felt overwhelming until I remembered the three basic needs.
 I’m a creature of habit and I quickly stop assessing how I spend my time once I have a workable schedule.
 I engage with activities I’m accustomed to engage with and that’s that.

 When I trained as a medical transcriptionist and started working from home, I was motivated by the necessity of earning a living and managing my then-teenage sons as a single mother.
 Medical transcription was a perfect solution.
 Gradually, without me really noticing, I allowed the job to become a prison.
 The boys grew up and moved out.
-I was promoted twice, but I never earned a comfortable living.
+I was promoted twice, but never earned a comfortable living.
 The job came with intense pressure that triggered my stress and perfectionism.
 It was isolating.
 It was difficult physically and keyboarding began to give me overuse injury.

 I depended on my inadequate paycheck.
 It was the only income I had.

 I was aware during the last couple of years I worked as a transcriptionist that the job was no longer meeting any of my needs, aside from the paycheck, but a paycheck is kind of essential.
 In fact, in my mind it was the essential priority in my life, and I labored away in spite of migraine headaches and increasing pain in my upper extremities and shoulders until the day came when I could no longer keyboard without sobbing and I developed a frozen shoulder.
 I couldn’t take off my shirt without feeling faint from pain.